- SAP produces negative innovation and focuses far more on marketing innovation than actually creating innovation.

 Use Indirect Access to Prevent Companies from Buying Applications they Prefer over SAP’s Applications

 SAP has begun to apply indirect access claims to its customers.
 Indirect access means that any system that is connected to SAP is a potential liability for the customer.
-When customers show a preference for using far better applications that are innovative, SAP does not respond by making their products innovative, but by either lying to their customers or by applying indirect access claims against them.
-The very existence of indirect access as enforced by SAP, which differs from the definition of indirect access of every other software vendor.
-Also, the constant lies on the part of SAP about the abilities of their applications tells you all you need to know about how shockingly derivative SAP is.
+When customers prefer using far better innovative applications, SAP does not respond by making their products innovative but by either lying to their customers or applying indirect access claims against them.
+The very existence of indirect access as enforced by SAP differs from the indirect access of every other software vendor.
+The constant lies on the part of SAP about their applications’ abilities tell you all you need to know about how shockingly derivative SAP is.

 Significant Areas of Backwardness and Negative Innovation

 First up is the most obvious, which is right in front of one’s face.
 That is the SAPGUI.
 Although we take much of what Hasso Plattner says serious, he was correct when he stated: